VariantSync/Vatras/README.md

 This section gives you a short "Getting Started" guide.
 For full setup instructions, including detailed instructions on setting up dependencies, see the next section.
-We tested our setup on Manjaro, NixOS, and Windows Subsystem for Linux (WSL2).
+We tested our setup on Manjaro, NixOS, Windows Subsystem for Linux (WSL2), and we also tested the Docker setup on Windows 11.

 ### Setup

-There are two ways to compile the library and run its small demo.
+There are **three alternative ways** to compile the library and run its small demo.
-**Either** use Nix or install Agda manually.
+**Either use **Nix, Docker, or install Agda manually.**
-We recommend using Nix because it creates a sandbox environment with all dependencies satisfied while not affecting your system setup.
+We **recommend Nix** because it creates a sandbox environment with all dependencies satisfied while not affecting your system setup (as does Docker), as well as giving you the opportunity to adapt and reuse the library in your own Agda projects (Docker requires to rebuild an image after every change).
+If you just want to run the demo or if you are on **Windows** and don't want to install WSL2, we recommend Docker.

-There are no other software requirements apart from having either Nix or Agda installed.
+There are no other software requirements apart from having either Nix, Docker, or Agda installed.
 The only dependency of our library is the Agda standard library which is shipped as a git submodule within the `agda-stdlib` directory and is taken care of automatically by our [makefile](makefile).

 Note that building for the first time (or running `nix-shell`) will take a while because Agda has to build the required dependencies from the standard library (expect ~5-10min and a lot of terminal output).